 Just get your hotel to print them off and they simply scan the barcode.

-If you want that iconic picture of you and the Taj without lots of people around you, then you will want to be amongst the first one in there.
-So that’s before sunrise.
+So, if you want that iconic picture of you and the Taj without lots of people around you, then you will want to be amongst the first one in there.

 You need to get there at least 1 hour before sunrise (the queue will probably already be formed).
 But, once those doors open, head to that iconic bench that's located directly in front of the Taj (you will know what I mean when you see it) and get your photo.

-In the space of about 10-15 minutes the whole place will become heaving and you’re shot won’t be possbile unless you spend a lot of time photoshopping people out.
+In the space of about 10-15 minutes the whole place will become heaving and you’re shot won’t be possible unless you spend a lot of time photoshopping people out.

 Also, the peak season for visiting the Taj is October to March.

 Remember: When packing for India, be sure to include some light, warm clothing as it does get pretty cold there before the sun comes up!

 The Taj Mahal is closed on Fridays- so don’t go then.

 I would avoid a Saturday too, if you can.
 We went on a Saturday and it was beyond busy in the morning.
 We got there around 2 hours before the opening time and the place had hundreds of people already there before the doors were open.